-Success in planting and establishing woody landscape plants involves a balance of soil, air, and soil moisture.
-Consider the following in planning your home landscape:
+Successful establishment of woody landscape plants involves a balance of soil, air, and soil moisture.

 - Take advantage of dormancy and the rainy season.
 Plant in fall or winter.